3-year-old boy shot, wounded in Southwest Philadelphia: Police

-PHILADELPHIA (WPVI) -- A young child was rushed to the hospital after getting shot on Friday night in Southwest Philadelphia.
+PHILADELPHIA (WPVI) -- Police are looking for the person who shot a 3-year-old boy in Southwest Philadelphia.

 Police say a 3-year-old boy was shot once in the right hand and once in the arm.
 The boy was transported to an area hospital where he's currently listed in stable condition.